 - 1. The Investors contributions (Calls paid) to date; and - 2.
-The net cash currently projected based upon the assumptions expressed; and - 3.
+The net cash currently projected from the harvest based upon the assumptions expressed; and - 3.
 The current indicative value of a share in the investment based upon the assumptions expressed.

 The Investors' contributions to date are able to be referenced to the original and current projection for Investor contributions.
-The net cash projected from sale of carbon units and harvest is similarly able to be referenced to the original and current projection.
+The net cash projected from harvest is similarly able to be referenced to the original and current projection.